Taxation in Japan: Hometown tax

-Since 2008, Japanese taxpayers have been allowed to pay 2000 yen to redirect a portion of their income tax to one of the regions, instead of central government (despite the name, there is no obligation for this to be the taxpayer's "home town").
-As the regions compete to win these taxes by offering "gifts" of various products and services in exchange, the result is that many taxpayers end up using it to buy products at a lower price (e.g. a donation of 2000 yen can produce a "gift" of 60 kg of rice, equivalent to an adult's annual consumption).
+Since 2008, Japanese taxpayers have been allowed to pay 2,000 yen to redirect a portion of their income tax to one of the regions, instead of central government.
+Despite the name, there is no obligation for this to be the taxpayer's "home town".
+As the regions compete to win these taxes by offering "gifts" of various products and services in exchange, the result is that many taxpayers end up using it to buy products at a lower price.
+For example, a donation of 2,000 yen can produce a "gift" of 60 kg of rice, equivalent to an adult's annual consumption.

 Inheritance tax

 In Japan, inheritance tax is levied on individual heirs, not on the deceased's estate as a whole.
 Inheritance tax must be filed within 10 months of death.

 The tax is levied at a progressive rate (up to 55%) based on the fair market value of the estate or inherited assets minus funeral expenses and any debts, exemptions, or allowances related to the inherited assets.

 Tax rates vary and depend on the amount of property or assets received.

 There are several exemptions and tax credits associated with inheritance tax.

 Excluding the basic exemptions, other possible tax exemptions available are: